spectrocloud/librarium/docs/docs-content/integrations/vault.md

 #### Initialize and Unseal Vault

+If you enabled dev server mode, you do not need to initialize Vault and it is already unsealed.
+Use the root token you configured in the `values.yaml` file to sign in to Vault directly.

-If you did not configure Vault to automatically initialize in the cluster profile, you need to initialize the first root token and keys that can be used to unseal Vault.
+Before any operation can be performed on Vault, you need to initialize the first root token and keys that can be used to unseal Vault.
 You can do so by following these steps:

 1. Log in to [Palette](https://console.spectrocloud.com).